 DumpZilla performs browser analysis, specifically of Firefox, Iceweasel, and Seamonkey clients.
-It allows for the visualization and customized search and extraction of cookies, downloads, history, bookmarks, cache, add-ons, saved passwords, and session data.
+In addition, it allows for the visualization and customized search and extraction of cookies, downloads, history, bookmarks, cache, add-ons, saved passwords, and session data.

-Developed in Python, it works under Linux and Windows 32/64 bit systems, and DumpZilla is available for free from the developer’s website.
-While this was created as a standalone tool, its specific nature and lean packaging make it a strong component of future digital forensics suites.
+Developed in Python, it works under Linux and Windows 32/64 bit systems and DumpZilla is available for free from the developer’s website.
+While this was created as a standalone tool, its specific nature and lean packaging make it a vital component of future digital forensics suites.

-Offering a comprehensive software lifecycle package from triage to final reports, EnCase also features platforms such as OpenText Media Analyzer which reduces the amount of content for investigators to manually review to close cases faster.
-With four site license options for small companies; federal, state, and local law enforcement; consulting organizations; and colleges and universities, offers criminal justice evidence analysis through just a few clicks.
+Offering a comprehensive software lifecycle package from triage to final reports, EnCase also features platforms such as OpenText Media Analyzer, which reduces the amount of content for investigators to review to close cases faster manually.
+With four site license options for small companies; federal, state, and local law enforcement; consulting organizations; and colleges and universities, it offers criminal justice evidence analysis through just a few clicks.

-ExifTool is a platform-independent system for reading, writing, and editing metadata across a wide range of file types.
+ExifTool is a platform-independent system for reading, writing, and editing metadata across various file types.
 Of particular interest to the digital investigator is the reading of metadata, which can be achieved through command-line processes or a simple GUI.
-Investigators can drag and drop different files, such as a PDF, or a JPEG, and learn when and where the file was created—a crucial component in establishing a chain of evidence.
+For example, investigators can drag and drop different files, such as a PDF, or a JPEG, and learn when and where the file was created—a crucial component in establishing a chain of evidence.

-In order for tools such as The Sleuth Kit by Autopsy to work properly, original digital copies of hard drives must be preserved before evidence can be extracted.
-Enter FTK Imager; a free tool that analyzes images of a drive and preserves the original integrity of the evidence without affecting its original state.
+For tools such as The Sleuth Kit by Autopsy to work correctly, original digital copies of hard drives must be preserved before evidence can be extracted.
+Enter FTK Imager, a free tool that analyzes images of a drive and preserves the original integrity of the evidence without affecting its original state.

 This tool can read all operating systems and enables users to recover files that have been deleted from digital recycle bins.
-It can parse XFS files and create hashes of files to check data integrity.
+In addition, it can parse XFS files and create hashes of files to check data integrity.

-Analyzing the physical random access memory (RAM) of a computer, MAGNET RAM Capture enables cybersecurity investigators to recover and analyze digital artifacts stored in a computer’s memory.
-Using a small memory footprint, digital forensic investigators can use the tool and minimize the amount of memory data that is overwritten.
+Analyzing a computer’s physical random access memory (RAM), MAGNET RAM Capture enables cybersecurity investigators to recover and analyze digital artifacts stored in a computer’s memory.
+Using a small memory footprint, digital forensic investigators can use the tool and minimize the amount of overwritten memory data.

 This tool can export raw memory data in raw formats (.DMP, .RAW, .BIN), which can be uploaded to other forensics analysis tools such as Magnet AXIOM and Magnet IEF.
 This free tool supports several versions of Windows operating systems.

 Initially a product of Mandiant, but later taken over by FireEye, a cybersecurity firm, Redline is a freeware tool that provides endpoint security and investigative capabilities to its users.
-It is mainly used to perform memory analysis and look for signs of infection or malicious activity, but it can also be used to collect and correlate data around event logs, the registry, running processes, file system metadata, web history, and network activity.
+It is mainly used to perform memory analysis and look for infection or malicious activity signs.
+Still, it can also be used to collect and correlate data around event logs, the registry, running processes, file system metadata, web history, and network activity.

 Offering much more technical and under-the-hood capability than most digital forensics investigations necessitate, Redline has more applications in cybersecurity and other tech-driven criminal behavior where a granular analysis is critical.
 Redline currently only functions on Windows-based systems, but it is regularly updated by FireEye for optimum performance and can be downloaded for free on the FireEye website.

-The SANS Investigative Forensics Toolkit (SIFT) is a collection of open source incident response and forensics technologies designed to perform detailed digital investigations in a variety of settings.
-The toolkit can securely examine raw disks and multiple file formats and does so in a secure, read-only manner that does not alter the evidence it discovers.
+The SANS Investigative Forensics Toolkit (SIFT) is a collection of open-source incident response and forensics technologies designed to perform detailed digital investigations in various settings.
+The toolkit can securely examine raw disks and multiple file formats in a secure, read-only manner that does not alter the evidence it discovers.